We compare what's there to find the best deals for you.

 Language: Arabic | Currency: Moroccan dirham | Local time: GMT +1:00 | Avg.
 Flight time: 3 hrs 50m

 A wide range of budget airlines serve Menara airport from several UK cities, making this a popular choice for direct flights.
 Alternatively, easyJet operates routes to Marrakech from both London Gatwick (LGW) and Manchester (MAN), while Ryanair flies from Luton (LTN) and Stansted (STN).
 The average flight time from London to Marrakech is 3 hours and 35 minutes.

 Royal Air Maroc flies direct from both Gatwick and London Heathrow (LHR) to Casablanca.
 Essaouira is served by an easyJet route from Luton, and Air Arabia Maroc flies direct to Tangiers from Gatwick.
 Other options include Dublin to Agadir with Aer Lingus, Gatwick to Agadir with easyJet and Stansted to Fes with Ryanair.
-Thomson also serves Fes and Agadir from Manchester and Gatwick.
+TUI also serves Fes and Agadir from Manchester and Gatwick.
 As Agadir is further south, expect the flight time to be around four hours.

 There are no direct flights from Edinburgh (EDI), Glasgow (GLA) and Birmingham (BHX) to Morocco.
 The best option is to change at London.

 In addition to scheduled flights, some tour operators offer direct charter flights to Agadir and Marrakech from Gatwick, Dublin and Manchester.
 The routes on offer change seasonally and services tend to be less frequent, but savvy travellers can take advantage of rock-bottom prices.